top of page

 Programas SVdP La Sociedad de San Vicente de Paúl se preocupa no sólo por aliviar la angustia sino también por identificar las condiciones que la causan.
 Iniciativa de comunidades desatendidas 01 01 01 This initiative includes a grant program that enables financially limited Conferences to offer financial assistance to neighbors in underserved areas during crisis and disaster.
 Vincentians commit to building healthy, vibrant Conferences to continuously serve the Greater Houston area when these communities face hardships.
 Underserved Communties Home Visits Alivio de desastres Programa Salir Adelante Getting Ahead Graduate Program Getting Ahead Alumni Program Sistémico Cambiar Iniciativa Después de recibir el pescado durante la crisis, la Sociedad se centra en enseñar a las personas a pescar para alimentar a sus familias durante toda la vida.
 La Iniciativa de Cambio Sistémico incluye tres programas de desarrollo de resiliencia diseñados para cambiar la respuesta conductual a la pobreza.
 Los participantes examinan los recursos necesarios para lograr los objetivos de sostenibilidad y luego diseñan la hoja de ruta para construir un futuro mejor y salir de la pobreza.
 02 02 02 Alimento Red 03 03 03 Despensas vecinales en todo el área metropolitana de Houston.
 Food Pantries

-• Financial Information for the Society of St. Vincent de Paul Houston
+• Support the Society of St. Vincent de Paul

 bottom of page